• Shield AI is privately held, incorporated in the United States and headquartered in San Diego, California. The company has no public stock listing.

 Board composition

-The full board of directors has not been publicly disclosed.
+CEO Gary Steele joined the board when he was appointed in 2025.
+The full board of directors is not otherwise publicly disclosed.
 Given the investor lineup, Advent International and JPMorgan's initiative likely have board representation following the Series G. Andreessen Horowitz has participated across rounds and likely holds a board seat or observer right.
 No board chair has been publicly identified.

 Ownership history and timeline